carmingenium/DRR-Powerups/README.md

 - **Party Bomb (outside of JSON):** Revives party to full health and damages enemies.

-- **Luck Booster (Minor – Regular – Major):** Drink to gain better Item Drop rolls for the next Dungeon.
+- **Luck Booster (Minor – Regular – Major): Drink to gain better Item Drop rolls for the next Dungeon (5-25-50 (given values in JSON file)).

 - **Speed Booster:** Increases movement speed by 20% for the next Dungeon